typesafehub/injector/README.md

     "com.typesafe.injector" %% "injector-lib" % "0.2"

-The library has been published for Scala 2.11.
+This library has been published for Scala 2.11.
+You will also need to add the repository:

+    resolvers += "Typesafe Maven Releases" at "http://repo.typesafe.com/typesafe/maven-releases"

 Then, call:

     com.typesafe.injector.InjectorMain(args: Array[String])